/*

 You are still 22 miles from it.
 But the data is old and the gradient is steep.

-<<link "Continue" "Dec7">><</link>>You call Center: "Oakland Center, twenty-two lima whiskey, request twenty left to open separation from a cell at our three o'clock."
+<<link "Keep watching the screen" "Dec7">><</link>>You call Center: "Oakland Center, twenty-two lima whiskey, request twenty left to open separation from a cell at our three o'clock."
 Center responds: "Twenty-two lima whiskey, fly heading three-three-zero, advise on course."
 You take the vector.
 The cell stays at your four o'clock and gradually falls behind.
 The deviation costs you about six minutes to Medford.

-<<link "Continue" "Dec7">><</link>>You call Center: "Oakland Center, twenty-two lima whiskey, request vectors to circumnavigate weather east of course."
-Center responds with a sequence of turns — first east briefly to get a clearer view of the storm cell, then a long south-to-north arc that keeps you 30 miles clear of the worst of it.
+<<link "Let the cell fall behind" "Dec7">><</link>>You call Center: "Oakland Center, twenty-two lima whiskey, request vectors to circumnavigate weather east of course."
+Center responds with a sequence of turns: first east briefly, then a long south-to-north arc that keeps you 30 miles clear of the worst of it.
 Your detour adds fifteen minutes and some fuel.

-<<link "Continue" "Dec7">><</link>>You request climb to 16,000.
+<<link "Fly the long way around" "Dec7">><</link>>You request climb to 16,000.
 Oakland Center: "Twenty-two lima whiskey, climb and maintain one-six thousand, expect vectors for weather as needed."
 The SR22T climbs efficiently; TKS is handling the modest icing above the warm wedge.
-You level at 16,000 and can now see the tops of the occlusion around you — the cold-front cell stands like a wet meringue at your two o'clock, its top at about FL210.
-You are above the scattered returns.
+You level at 16,000 and can now see the tops of the occlusion laid out around you.
+The cold-front cell stands like a wet meringue at your two o'clock, its top towering to FL210; you are above the layered tops, not above the cell, and now you can keep it that way by eye.

-<<link "Continue" "Dec7">><</link>><<set $pathArray to $pathArray.concat(["Dec7: Alternate decision"])>>
+<<link "Navigate by what you can finally see" "Dec7">><</link>><<set $pathArray to $pathArray.concat(["Dec7: Alternate decision"])>>

-<div class="decision-heading">Cruise — Decision 7 of 10: Alternate Selection</div>
+<div class="decision-heading">Cruise: Decision 7 of 10: Alternate Selection</div>

 Your original alternate was KRDD (Redding).
 You filed it as your IFR alternate this morning and the KRDD TAF at that time was VFR with occasional MVFR.
 You are now an hour into the flight and Center passes you a traffic advisory and then an amended weather update: